AryaMerlet/interview-app-AM/README.md

 This is a very basic Expo app.

-Clone the repo, install everything with `yarn` and start doing the exercises :
+**Fork the repo**, clone it, create a new branch then install everything with `yarn` and start doing the exercises :

 - Every exercise should be a commit.
-- Once you've finished, open a Pull Request.
+- Once you've finished, open a Pull Request and send us the link !

 Install Expo GO on your smartphone, launch the server with `yarn start` and scan the QR Code to get the app started !